MiraldiLab/quant-maxATAC/README.md

 > If you get an error regarding graphviz while training a model, re-install graphviz with `conda install graphviz`

 2. A. To install quant-maxATAC with first install the packages and their specific versions in requirements.txt file `pip install -r packaging/constraints/py3.9_requirements_20240807.txt`
-   B. Once the requirements are installed then install quant-maxatac with `pip install maxatac`
+   B. Once the requirements are installed then install quant-maxatac with `pip install .`

 3. Test installation with `maxatac -h`